 The reason has to do with early photographic processes that do not use negatives.
 Processes such as daguerreotypes and tintypes create one-of-a-kind images directly on a metal plate.
-The images are reversed because of the camera lens.
-Look through a magnifying glass or camera lens and your eye sees a scene that is upside-down and backwards.
+The images are reversed because the projected scene is actually on the side of the plate facing the lens.
+When composing, the photographer is looking at the scene from the other side of the focusing glass.
+Otherwise, look through a magnifying glass or camera lens and your eye sees a scene that is upside-down and backwards.
 This is how all image capturing materials record a scene (including digital cameras!).
-Our eyes work the same way but the brain reorients the image.

 Even when a picture is flipped vertically, so that the top of a scene is at the top of the image, everything (i.e. people, buildings, letters, signs, etc.) remains laterally reversed (left-to-right).
 The problem is solved with later photographic processes using paper, glass and film for negatives; they are flipped in the printing frame (or viewing frame for ambrotypes) and the image becomes laterally correct.
 When prints are made, lettering on signs, war insignia (etc.) now look normal.

 The reversing problem was recognized early on and one way to reorient images was to make photographic copies.
 However the quality of copied images is not as good as originals.
 Another way to solve the problem was the invention of a clever accessory that laterally reversed the scene ahead of the camera’s lens.
 These gadgets (so to speak) were mirrors or prisms positioned at 45 degrees in front of the cameras lens.
 This meant that the photographer needed to set up the camera at a right angle (90 degrees) to the subject (person, building, etc.).